Woolton pie: Recipe

 The recipe involved dicing and cooking potatoes (or parsnips), cauliflower, carrots and possibly turnip.
 Other vegetables were added where available.
-Rolled oats and chopped spring onions were added to the thickened vegetable water which was poured over the vegetables themselves.
-The dish was topped with potato pastry and grated cheese and served with vegetable gravy.
+Rolled oats and chopped spring onions were added to the thickened vegetable water which was poured over the vegetables.
+The dish was topped with potato or wheatmeal pastry and served with vegetable gravy.
 The content of the pie filling could easily be altered to include whatever vegetables were in season at the time.

 Reception

 People realised that meat was in very scarce supply, but that still did not overcome traditions of meat pies.
 Woolton pie, entirely lacking meat, was not universally well received.
 An editorial in The Times commented:

-Professor John Fuller has noted that Woolton pie and similar wartime austerity dishes "were forgotten as quickly as possible when conditions returned to normal" (one notable exception is carrot cake which, while not invented during the war, was popularised in the United Kingdom then because it used the widely available root vegetable in place of some of the scarce flour, fat and sugar found in other cakes).
+Professor John Fuller has noted that Woolton pie and similar wartime austerity dishes "were forgotten as quickly as possible when conditions returned to normal".
+One notable exception is carrot cake, which, while not invented during the war, was popularised in the United Kingdom then because it used the widely available root vegetable in place of some of the scarce flour, fat and sugar found in other cakes.